junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "You hung up on me last time.
 Figured I'd have to make it formal."
 Dean deadpans, spinning the blade in his fingers.

 Crowley eyes it warily.
 "How did you find me?
-And where is Moose and Feathers?"
+And where are Moose and Feathers?"

 "Took us some effort, but you didn't hide as well as you think."
-Dean answers.
+Dean answers flatly.
 "So we're having small talks now?
 Why don't you give me a tour around here and point me to where you stashed Nick's body?"

 Crowley regards him for a second, then walks down from the throne with a bright smile.
 "Sure, no problem.
 This way."